-The extra bulk under your foot does feel present and most of the insoles aren’t really catered towards correcting foot conditions.
+The extra bulk under your foot can be present with some insoles and a lot of them aren’t really catered towards fully correcting foot conditions.

-If you’re interested in the concept of aftermarket insoles, check out my list of the best insoles in the market!
+If you’re interested in the concept of aftermarket insoles, check out my list of the best insoles on the market for basketball.

 More specifically for flat footers, I’d recommend the Move Game Day Pro insoles that are actually co-founded by Damian Lillard.

 Those are a beefed-up version of their regular Move Game Day variant, providing more arch support, a stronger torsional plate, and a longer lifetime.

 If looking at more established brands that have been around for longer, you usually can’t go wrong with Superfeet.

 They’ve got a plethora of insoles to choose from, so I’d recommend going through their short insole finder course to help you find the right product.